triwgani/Maven01/README.md

 - Signing with the account credential to query those 3 files into the Power BI Query Editor.
 - Naming the 3 tables "Sales 2020", "Sales 2021", and "Sales 2022" respectively, as well as confirming that headers have been promoted for each corresponding table.
 - Confirming that data types are accurate.
 "OrderDate", "StockDate" data types are Date.
 "OrderNumber" data type is Text, while the data types for "ProductKey", "CustomerKey", "TerritoryKey", "OrderLineItem", and "OrderQuantity" are Whole Number.
 - Since I merged 3 Tables (Sales Data 2020, 2021, and 2022), I only need to load the merged table (Sales Data Table).
 The 3 source data queries were not to be loaded.
-Therefore, I uncheck the Enable Load option in the Query Editor.
+Therefore, I unchecked the Enable Load option in the Query Editor.

 ![](SalesData.png)